Truck Driver - MyNorth.com

 - CDL Class A drivers only

-- $50,000 per year or more depending on how much you want to run
+- $50,000 per year depending on how much you want to run

 - $0.45 per mile to start